 Conclusion

-I was impressed with the economic reforms being implemented by the Bukele government, and the near-universal enthusiasm and optimism exhibited by his people.
+I was impressed with some of the economic reforms being implemented by the Bukele government, and the near-universal enthusiasm and optimism exhibited by his people.
 Objectively, it will be a volatile ride with inevitable setbacks but the trajectory is positive.

 Who should invest in the El Salvador Real Estate Market?